mickaelandrieu/docs-1/doc/developper-documentation/installation.md

 BackBee Installer creates and populates the database, fill the last fields to complete the installation process: the **site_name** and the **domain**.

-You can also check the option "Create demonstration website" if you want to install a complete demonstration based on a press website, see http://early.backbee.com/.
+You can also check the option "Create demonstration website" if you want to install a complete demonstration based on a press website, see [The MAG](http://early.backbee.com/).

 ![BackBee Installer - step 4](http://i.imgur.com/BcZ3RNA.png "BackBee Installer - step 4")